Austenitic Stainless Steel

 This is a price competitive, corrosion resisting, weldable, utility ferritic stainless steel with particular advantages in wet abrasive applications.
 Unlike other ferritic stainless steels it can be welded in thicknesses of up to 30mm.
 It is extremely used in the mining, materials handling and sugar industries due to its resistance to atmospheric corrosion and wet abrasive corrosion.

-For more information please contact at General Enquiries
+For more information please contact us at General Enquiries